 Đorđe Balašević (1953 – 2021) was a well known Serbian singer, songwriter, poet, and novelist.
 He was born in a town of Novi Sad, Serbia.
 He was a prolific singer and writer, who captured the hearts of audiences across the former Yugoslavia with his introspective and songs about love, life, and social issues.
-One of the albums, called "The Nineties" (Serbian: "Devedesete"), is his 10th studio album.
+One of the albums, called "Devedesete" (English: "The Nineties"), is his 10th studio album.

 It was inspired by the events in Serbia, during the 1990s Yugoslav Wars, and his most politically involved albums.
-One of the songs from this album is called "Living Freely" (Serbian: "Živeti slobodno"), which was the anthem of civic youth movement "Resistance" (Serbian: "Otpor"), an organization which led the battle against the regime of Slobodan Milošević (1941 - 2006), and led to his overthrow.
+One of the best songs from this album is called "Živeti slobodno" (English: "Living Freely"), which was the anthem of civic youth movement "Otpor" (English: "Resistance"), an organization which led the battle against the regime of the president Slobodan Milošević, and led to his overthrow.

 The song was soon adapted to the current anti-corruption protests in Serbia, led by students against the Serbian authorities.
-These protests were caused by the Novi Sad railway station canopy collapse, which killed 16 people.
-Today, the song sings about the battle against the ruling regime of Aleksandar Vučić (1970).
+These protests were caused by the Novi Sad train station canopy collapse, killing 16 people.
+Now, it's more about the battle against the regime of the president Aleksandar Vučić.

 Sign in to leave a comment.